Rocket-CDS/RocketDirectoryAPI/Documentation/SearchFiltering.md

 # Search
 The searching works on a text search in SQL.
 There is a default index created that can be used or you can use the XML data.
-Sorting on XML is very slow and an index should be created, selecting on XML is quick and no real need for a special index column to be created unless you want better performace with a large SQL database.
+Sorting on XML is very slow and an index should be created, selecting on XML is quick and no real need for a special index column to be created.
+Also, the DNN search database can be used to increase peformace on

 ## The default index that are created.
 The sqlindex configuration is found in the "/systemrules.rules" file.